JadynHax/scpscraper/README.md

 ### The Fun Stuff
 #### Grabbing an SCP's `page-content` div HTML
+For reference, the `page-content` div contains what the user actually wrote, without all the extra Wikidot external stuff.
 ```py
 # Once again, 3001 is the example
 scp = scpscraper.get_single_scp(3001)